dvuvud/solarsim/.github/README.md

 ```bash
 doxygen Doxyfile
 ```
-This will generate the documentation in the `docs/html` folder.
-You can open the `index.html` file in a web browser to view the documentation.
+This will generate the documentation in the docs/ folder.
+You can open the index.html file in a web browser to view the documentation locally.

+Alternatively, the documentation is hosted via GitHub Pages and can be viewed [here](https://dvuvud.github.io/solarsim/)

 ## Build & Run